Adrian400811/DiscordRichPresence/README.txt

 Please note that Windows cannot run .sh files.
-If you are using windows, please run the files yourself (Main.py or index.js in YT file).
+If you are using windows, please run the files yourself (Main.py or index.js).

 The index.js, package.json, package-lock.json and YT_README.md is not coded by me.
 I am just adding my own things and try to merge them.If error from these files occours, please issue in this repo: https://github.com/imfunniee/youtube-discord-rpc